 Now, what if someone had known of this man’s extracurricular activities, perhaps his personal assistant, a friend, or their nanny?
 Would any of these people have been affirmatively charged with the responsibility for telling his unknowing spouse of her husband’s indiscretions?
 It's very easy to point a finger and emphatically say, yes.
 But actually coming forward and taking the risk of telling the betrayed one is a weighty responsibility, especially if you’ve never met the aggrieved spouse before and likewise are unaware if the husband and wife are complicit in some sort of “other arrangement,” although in the above-mentioned case that seemed highly unlikely.
 But, as we know, open marriages do exist and are not uncommon.

 Four months ago, I unknowingly dated a married man.
-As soon as I discovered his “secret,” I immediately bowed out of the relationship, which was in its embryonic stage.
-But it begs the question: Must I now become the Norma Rae for infidelity because I was unlucky enough to meet a man who lied to both his wife and me?
+As soon as I discovered his “secret,” I immediately bowed out of the relationship, which was in an embryonic stage.
+But it raised the question for me: Must I now become the Norma Rae for infidelity because I was unlucky enough to meet a man who lied to both his wife and me?

 Telling a spouse her husband is cheating may, arguably, be the “right” thing to do.
 I, personally, would have wanted to be told my husband was being unfaithful.
 To this day, I still don’t know exactly when his affair began and, likely, I will never know.
 I recently discovered that he knew his mistress a lot longer than I was originally aware.
 Now, I question whether there were others before her, how many, and for how long.

 In the situation of my husband’s business associate and wife, the wife chose to remain married.
 But perhaps had someone told her that her husband was cheating, her health may not have been compromised as it was.